-The Senior Credit Committee reviews and approves, on a weekly basis, credit applications from customers of the Bank and of the Group - European subsidiaries and the Shanghai branch office - within its delegated powers.
+The Senior Credit Committee reviews and approves, on a weekly basis, credit applications from customers of the Bank and of the Group within its delegated powers.
 Operating rules and powers differ depending on the level of risk incurred and the character of the credit portfolio segment in question - Business, Corporate or Personal & Professional Banking customers.
-It assesses and makes risk-taking decisions with regard to certain counterparties or counterparty groups across the banking portfolio for Moroccan, European and Asian operations and for individual counterparties based on thresholds predefined by each subsidiary.
+The Credit Committee's scope also covers Group entities.
+It assesses and makes risk-taking decisions, through the Senior Credit Committee-Group Entities, with regard to certain counterparties or counterparty groups across the banking portfolio for Moroccan and International operations and for individual counterparties based on thresholds predefined by each subsidiary.